 Tylenol Cold Non-Drowsy Gelcaps Side Effects

-Note: This page contains side effects data for the generic drug acetaminophen / dextromethorphan / pseudoephedrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Tylenol Cold Non-Drowsy Gelcaps.
+Note: This document contains side effect information about acetaminophen / dextromethorphan / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Tylenol Cold Non-Drowsy Gelcaps.

 For the Consumer